 A secondary civil settlement required an additional payout from Merck of $628 million to resolve allegations regarding off-label marketing of Vioxx and false statements about the drug’s cardiovascular safety.
 The payout was to be divided between the United States and participating Medicaid states, based on claims that Merck’s illegal marketing practices had influenced doctors to prescribe a drug they would not have otherwise prescribed.

 The misbranding charge resulted from Merck promoting Vioxx as a drug for treating rheumatoid arthritis prior to that use being approved by the FDA.

-Over a decade after Vioxx went south and Merck withdrew it from the market, Merck agreed to pay yet another $830 million to settle an MDL spurred by Merck’s disgruntled investors.
-The company’s shareholders claimed that Merck’s misleading statements regarding the arthritis painkiller and its minimizing the risks influenced them to make a bad investment, thereby causing them to incur significant losses following the unforeseen voluntary market withdrawal of the drug in 2004.
+Over a decade after Vioxx went south and Merck withdrew it from the market, Merck agreed to pay yet another $830 million to settle a class action suit spurred by Merck’s disgruntled investors.

-Vioxx continues to haunt the giant drug manufacturer as Merck will still have to battle out a few remaining individual securities lawsuits from investors who previously opted out of the class-action lawsuit certified by the judge in 2013.
+Vioxx continues to haunt the drug-manufacturing giant as Merck will still have to battle out a few remaining individual securities lawsuits from investors who previously opted out of the class-action lawsuit certified by the judge in 2013.